AZULKIAROD/MinecraftServersChatReader/README.md

 ```

 ⚙️ Configuration
-Open the script file (Leitor.py or your renamed script) and modify the following configuration constants at the top of the file:
+Open the script file (MinecraftServersChatReader.py) and modify the following configuration constants at the top of the file:

 ``` Python
 SERVER_IP = 'SERVER_HERE'     # Replace with your target Minecraft server IP